Report: Serbian tests positive arriving for Tokyo Olympics | Sports-Games

 Organizers still have not decided about allowing local fans into venues.
 Fans from abroad were banned months ago.

-Almost two weeks ago, organizers said they would allow indoor and outdoor venues to be filled to 50 percent of capacity up to 10,000.
+Almost two weeks ago, organizers said they would allow indoor and outdoor venues to be filled to 50% of capacity up to 10,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)